ifm/ifm3d-examples/ovp8xx/python/README.md

 3. **Toolbox** containing useful scripts.
 Some of these examples are interdependent.

 ## Dependencies
-Our examples rely on a number of other python packages listed in the `requirements.txt` file.
+Our examples rely on a number of other Python packages listed in the `requirements.txt` file.
 Before running the examples, install the dependencies with (from the `/python` folder):
 ```sh
 $ pip install -r requirements.txt
 ```